Are you still creating tech packs in Excel? That comes as no surprise.

 Each row that could be a sketch, material, or a measurement of your design is a Card, that houses all its related images, comments, and files.

-And at any time in just one click, you can turn this visual board into a PDF-ready tech pack.
+And at any time with just one click, you can turn this visual board into a PDF-ready tech pack.
 Exactly how you print your spreadsheets on Excel.

 But here’s the kicker.